fullstorydev/android-shoppe-demo/README.md

 Android Client for the example "Shoppe" app

-The Android Shoppe Demo is reference application that provides tips and tricks to using [FullStory](https://www.fullstory.com/) on [Native Mobile](https://www.fullstory.com/mobile-apps/) Android.
+The Android Shoppe Demo is a reference application that provides tips and tricks to using [FullStory](https://www.fullstory.com/) on [Native Mobile](https://www.fullstory.com/mobile-apps/) Android.

 ## Getting started